 The above requirements will vary from lender to lender.
 If you do not have everything listed here, a CLBILS loan could still be an option to provide finance to support your business.

-Note: Lender and borrower are still free to enter into loan agreements outside of CLBILS — e.g. where there is no economic benefit to the borrower of taking out a CLBILS loan over normal commercial lending.
+Note: The lender and the borrower are still free to enter into loan agreements outside of CLBILS – e.g. where there is no economic benefit to the borrower of taking out a CLBILS loan over normal commercial lending.